gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Common_Fields.md

 ### clova://app-launch/default-camera {#AppLaunchDefaultCamera}

-This scheme is for the client to launch the default camera app.
+The client must run the default camera app in response to this scheme.
 The following is an example of the action URL scheme.

 ```
 clova://app-launch/default-camera